-- ACH PP 02-05 Suicide Prevention Program (11/16/21) Final - MH PP 01-10 Access to Mental Health Services (07/12/22) Final - MH PP 04-01 Intensive Outpatient Program (03/24/23) Final - MH PP 04-04 Outpatient Mental Health Services and Levels of Care (06/08/23) Final - MH PP 04-09 Acute Psychiatric Unit Admission, Programming and Discharge (11/30/22) Final
+- ACH PP 02-05 Suicide Prevention Program (11/16/21) Final - MH PP 01-10 Access to Mental Health Services (07/12/22) Final - MH PP 04-01 Intensive Outpatient Program (03/24/23) Final - MH PP 04-04 Outpatient Mental Health Services and Levels of Care (06/08/23) Final - MH PP 04-09 Acute Psychiatric Unit Admission, Programming and Discharge (11/22/23) Final

-• IV.F.1.a. - e.
-PARTIAL COMPLIANCE
+- IV.F.1.a. e.
+PARTIAL COMPLIANCE - This area remains in PARTIAL COMPLIANCE due to insufficient APU and IOP beds which prevent placing some patients on the MH caseload in the least restrictive setting appropriate to their needs. - o MH determines placement and discharge from Designated Mental Health Units (DMHU).

-- This area remains in PARTIAL COMPLIANCE due to insufficient APU and IOP beds which prevent placing some patients on the MH caseload in the least restrictive setting appropriate to their needs. - MH determines placement and discharge from Designated Mental Health Units (DMHU). - Absent emergency circumstances, custody obtains consent of MH before transferring patients with SMI out of DMHU. - o Patients requiring placement in a DMHU do not require director level approval. - Developed a plan and process with SSO Custody to ensure MH is determining which patients are placed in Outpatient Psychiatric Pod (OPP) housing. - Coordinated with SSO Custody to update Custody's classification form to better communicate MH recommendations regarding housing of patients served by MH. - IV.F.2.a. e.
-PARTIAL COMPLIANCE - IOP offers 10 hours of structured out-of-cell time per week to each patient. - MH placed three social work staff on the APU which has increased structured out-of-cell time.
-APU offers 19 hours of group therapy/programming per day. - MH determines the level of privileges and restrictions for patients in the APU.
+- Absent emergency circumstances, custody obtains consent of MH before transferring patients with SMI out of DMHU. - Patients requiring placement in a DMHU do not require director level approval. - Developed a plan and process with SSO Custody to ensure MH is determining which patients are placed in Outpatient Psychiatric Pod (OPP) housing. - Coordinated with SSO Custody to update Custody's classification form to better communicate MH recommendations regarding housing of patients served by MH. - Established single-cell housing unit on 3E for patients with SMI who require a single-cell due to clinical or behavioral factors. - IV.F.2.a. e.
+PARTIAL COMPLIANCE - o IOP offers 10 hours of structured out-of-cell time per week to each patient. - MH placed three social work staff on the APU which has increased structured out-of-cell time.
+APU offers 19 hours of group therapy/programming per week day. - MH determines the level of privileges and restrictions for patients in the APU.
 Any removal or reinstatement of privileges, property or clothing is by MD order and follows LPS Denial and Restoration of Patient's Rights requirements. - IOP patients who are subject to restrictions of property, privileges, or out-of-cell time are placed on an Alternative Treatment Plan.
-The multidisciplinary team meets daily to discuss the patient's progress and the transition of the patient from ATP to general programming. - IV.F.3.a. b.
+The multidisciplinary team meets daily to discuss the patient's progress and the transition of the patient from ATP to general programming. - This area remains in PARTIAL COMPLIANCE due to SSO developing reporting for tracking of out-of-cell time. - IV.F.3.a. b.
 SUBSTANTIAL COMPLIANCE - MH and Custody assist patients in the IOP and APU with maintaining cell cleanliness and promoting personal hygiene. - IV.F.4.a. c.
 PARTIAL COMPLIANCE - Although IOP has significantly increased its bed capacity, PARTIAL COMPLIANCE due to insufficient APU and IOP beds. - MH provides mental health programming and access to all levels of care to female patients.
 MH recently increased female IOP beds from 8 to 23.
 APU and EOP services are also provided to female patients. - Planning meetings are in place for the Intake Health Services Facility (IHSF) building which will substantially increase our bed capacity for patients with mental health needs. - IV.F.5.a. b.
 PARTIAL COMPLIANCE - Multidisciplinary Intervention Plans are utilized in OPP and EOP to address significant or dangerous behaviors or significant disruptions to the therapeutic milieu.